-\textit{Simplest case of Gaussian diffusion.} Before we present the full formalism for the HJ equation in Random Matrix Theory, we explain the main concept on the basis of a matricial additive Brownian walk.
+Before we present the full formalism for the HJ equation in Random Matrix Theory, let us explain the main concept on the basis of a matricial additive Brownian walk.
 We consider the process $Y_t=Y_{t-1} +X_t$, where $X_t$ are independent large ($N \rightarrow \infty$) $N$ by $N$ matrices drawn from the GUE.
 When interested only in the average spectral density, one studies the evolution of the averaged resolvent $G(z,t)= \left < \frac{1}{N}{\rm Tr }\frac{1}{z-Y_t} \right >$, with the large $N$ limit taken implicitly.
 The averaging $\left < \cdots\right >$ is taken with respect to the random process $Y_t$.
 In the above-mentioned limit, the resulting differential equation is the complex inviscid Burgers equation $\partial_t G +G\partial_zG=0$~\cite{BURGERS}.
 Using the method of complex characteristics (shown as gray dotted arrows in Fig. \ref{fig1}b), the solution is given implicitly by the Pastur formula~\cite{PASTUR} $G=G_0(z-tG)$, where $G_0$ is the initial resolvent.
 For a trivial initial condition $X_0=0$, $G_0(z)=1/z$ and the Pastur formula reduces to a quadratic equation for which one of the solutions $G_-(z,t)=\frac{1}{2t}(z-\sqrt{z^2-4t})$ results in the eigenvalue density given by the Wigner semicircle law.
-We stress that, since Burgers equation is non-linear, it admits shocks corresponding to the wavefronts.
-These singularities appear at the edges of the expanding semicircle and signal breakdown of the $1/N$ expansion of the spectral density around these points.
+In this approach, we omit the wavefronts altogether.

 However, following Huygens, the picture will be complete only when we recast the problem in the HJ form.
 Then the role of the principal Hamilton function is played by a potential-like function of the form $ \left < \frac{1}{N} {\rm Tr}\ln (z-Y_t)(\bar{z}-Y_t^{\dagger} ) \right >$ with large $N$ limit taken implicitly.
 Its equipotential surfaces are precisely the omitted wavefronts, shown as black solid lines/surfaces in Fig. \ref{fig1}b.